 In Oregon, homeschooling is quite simple.
 First, register with your Educational Service District (note, not your local school district, but your regional ESD) when you begin.
 Second, have your children evaluated using ‘nationally normed’ standardized tests in grades 3, 5, 8, and 10, scoring somewhere above the 15%.
 Third, keep your scores from these tests in case your ESD ever asks to see them.
 That’s really the gist of it.
 For full details, go to the OCEANetwork page detailing the specific laws in Oregon, including differences for students with special needs.

 While you are on the OCEANetwork site, consider becoming a supporting family.
 By joining you offer support to those who work tirelessly to protect our homeschooling rights and create educational opportunities for us in Oregon.
-As a supporting member you will also be kept up to date on homeschooling in Oregon through monthly newsletters and quarterly magazines.
+You will also be kept up to date on homeschooling in Oregon through monthly newsletters and quarterly magazines.
 As an added bonus, supporting members receive a $10 discount when registering for the annual OCEANetwork homeschooling conference.
 This conference is a BIG deal guys, and saving money is ALWAYS a big deal in my book, so this is a total win!

 Go to a homeschool conference